Architectural drawing: Working drawings

 Formerly, working drawings would typically combine plans, sections, elevations and some details to provide a complete explanation of a building on one sheet.
-That was possible because little detail was included, the building techniques involved being common knowledge amongst building professionals.
-Modern working drawings are much more detailed and it is standard practice to isolate select areas of the project on separate sheets.
-Notes included on drawings are brief, referring to standardized specification documents for more information.
-Understanding the layout and construction of a modern building involves studying an often-sizeable set of drawings and documents.
+That was possible because little detail was included and building techniques involved common knowledge among building professionals.
+Modern working drawings are much more detailed, and it is standard practice to isolate selected areas of a project on separate sheets.
+Notes included on drawings are brief and refer to standardized specification documents for more information.
+Understanding the layout and construction of a modern building involves studying a substantial set of drawings and documents.